Frame 427320891

 Overage pricing is a simple usage-based model where customers get a set amount of usage included in their plan and pay per unit beyond that threshold.

-It blends predictability (the base subscription) with flexibility (overage fees), making it a common choice for SaaS and AI companies.
+It blends predictability (the base subscription) with flexibility (overage fees), making it a common choice for SaaS providers and AI companies.

 It’s suitable for growing businesses, as the structure supports steady revenue while adjusting to how customers actually use the product.